Wyndham Hotels & Resorts | Rooms & Rates

 Medium-Term Enhancements (A/B Test Candidates)

-• Surface key room differentiators (e.g., occupancy, square footage, amenities) to support faster comparison
+• Surface key room attributes (e.g., occupancy, square footage, amenities)

-• Test richer rate context, including brief descriptors for cancellation policies and included perks
+• Test richer rate context such as cancellation policies and included perks

 Long-Term System Opportunities

-• Standardize room and rate naming conventions across franchise properties to reduce inconsistency
+• Standardize room and rate naming across franchise properties

-• Introduce a side-by-side comparison tool to support higher-confidence decision-making
+• Introduce a side-by-side comparison tool to support higher-confidence decisions

 Success Metrics

-While post-launch metrics are not yet available, success will be measured against maintaining baseline booking performance with potential improvements in conversion, decision confidence, and rate selection efficiency.
+While post-launch metrics are not yet available, success will be measured against maintaining baseline booking performance while improving conversion, decision confidence, and rate selection efficiency.

 Designs for Future Tests